kovrichard/rag-poc/README.md

 First, a model extracts file names and page numbers if present in the user’s query.
 These are then used to narrow down and speed up the similarity search.

+When storing the vectors, the metadata is extracted from the document and stored in the database along with the vector.

+### Similarity search

 The application computes relevance using the inner product of embeddings.
 Since the embeddings are normalized, the inner product is equivalent to the cosine similarity which is the [suggested similarity metric](https://help.openai.com/en/articles/6824809-embeddings-frequently-asked-questions) for OpenAI embeddings.

 ### HNSW

 As more and more documents are added to the index, the search time increases linearly.
 To address this, the application uses a Hierarchical Navigable Small World (HNSW) index to speed up the search while maintaining high retrieval quality.

+Since I was focusing on speed, I chose HNSW over IVFFlat, [sacrificing size for speed](https://tembo.io/blog/vector-indexes-in-pgvector).

 ## Sources to load documents and split text